(209) 545-4401

 Do away with the lawn

-Lawn is a notorious water waster and it needs constant irrigation to keep it in tip top shape.
+The lawn is a notorious water waster and it needs constant irrigation to keep it in tip-top shape.
 This makes it one of the least drought-resistant options for your garden.
 Your landscape planning should take into account that lawn is an unwise choice, and your garden would be better off with some sort of ground cover or other plants.
 The California Native Plant Society gives some great options for alternatives to lawn.

 Opt for penetrable paving